 1. Can VLC rip copy-protected DVDs?

 No. You need a dedicated ripper for that.
-Though VLC includes libdvdcss to help access DVDs protected by CSS and region codes, VLC can't use it to rip a protected DVD.
+Though VLC includes libdvdcss to help access DVDs protected by CSS and region codes, it can't use it to rip a copy-protected DVD.
 Here is a workaround using VLC and Handbrake.
 Play the DVD in VLC and note down the correct DVD title, and tell Handbrake which title to rip.

 2. How do you remove copyright protections from DVDs?

-First, you need to know that movie DVD is a read-only medium.
-In other words, you can't remove the copy protection from a DVD physically.
+First, you need to know that DVD is a read-only medium.
+In other words, you can't physically remove the copy protection from a DVD.
 However, there are ways to let you disable copy protection or access protected data.
-For example, the above DVD rippers allow you to access and rip protected DVDs to DRM-free MP4, MOV, other digital files; programs like AnyDVD (Windows only) can work in the background to help ignore the DVD Copy protections and make the DVD protection-free for other programs.
+For example, the above DVD rippers allow you to access and rip protected DVDs to DRM-free MP4, MOV, and other digital files; programs like AnyDVD (Windows only) can work in the background to help ignore the DVD copy protections and make the DVD protection-free for other programs.

 3. How do I know if my DVD is copy-protected?

-No. iSuper DVD ripper is a free and popular program on Mac App Store.
-However, it's able to rip un-encrypted DVDs only,
+No. iSuper DVD ripper is a free and popular program on the Mac App Store.
+However, you can use it to copy copyrighted DVDs on Mac as it's only able to rip unencrypted DVDs.